DanCouper/es6-module-starter/README.md

 - `dist/` - Your generated ES5 source is output here.
 This directory is under gitignore.
 - `.gitignore` - a sensible .gitignore file to prevent you from checking in generated source.
 - `package.json` - Customize this to publish your own module.
-- `.coveralls.example.yml` - Rename this to `coveralls.yml` & add your Coveralls repo token this if you use [coveralls](https://coveralls.io/) for code coverage.
 - `README.md` - Delete all this and write your own.

 ## npm scripts